What To Do In Tarifa, Spain? Complete Travel Guide

 Experience local food - red tuna Spain

 One-day trip to Tangier isn’t your only option for getting to know the area better.
-Here are some of your best options:
+Here are some of your best options (click the links and learn more in our posts):

-Street art on Playa de Los Lances promenade in Tarifa
+Street art on Playa de Los Lances promanade in Tarifa

-Street art along Playa de Los Lances promenade in Tarifa Spain
+Street art along Playa de Los Lances promanade in Tarifa Spain

-Street art along Playa de Los Lances promenade in Tarifa
+Street art along Playa de Los Lances promanade in Tarifa

 How to get to Tarifa, Spain?

-Tarifa is located 100km from Cadiz, 160km from Malaga, and 45km from Gibraltar.
+Tarifa is located 100km from Cadiz, 160km from Malaga, 45km from Gibraltar, and 200km from Seville.
+The most convenient way to get to Tarifa is by car or by bus.

 The nearest airport to Tarifa is located in Gibraltar (45km away, but remember that it’s the UK, not Spain) and the next ones are located in Jerez de la Frontera (120km) and Malaga (160km).
-As always, the most convenient way to get to Tarifa is by car.
+Each airport offers bus or bus+train connections with Tarifa.
+To learn more about connections that might interest you visit rome2rio.com website.

 Where to park in Tarifa?